Precision-Neurodynamics/optimization_assistant/README.md

 # optimization_assistant

 The Optimization Assisstant is a proof-of-concept simulation to demonstrate how data-driven optimization can be used as an interactive recommender system to facilitate DBS programming.
-The goal is to identify the minimum of an unknown randomly generated objective function by iteratively selecting stimulation settings and recording the result. *This software is not intended or approved for clinical use*
+The goal is to identify the minimum of an unknown randomly generated objective function by iteratively selecting stimulation settings and recording the result. *This software is not intended or approved for clinical use*.

 To start the Optimization Assistant, run 'start_optimization_assistant.m'.
 This script will add the necessary code and utilies to your path and start the application.
 ![Slide1](https://user-images.githubusercontent.com/66339367/111886360-7c1ecd00-89a3-11eb-95e6-cf8071b25924.jpeg)